iEvgeny/qmlav/README.md

 ...
 ```

-3. And use this in your QML code
+4. And use this in your QML code:

 ```
 import QtQuick 2.0